juice-shop/multi-juicer/architecture.md

 - Compares the last activity timestamp against a configurable inactivity threshold

 **Cleanup Operations**
-- Deletes both the Kubernetes deployment and service for inactive instances
+- Deletes the Kubernetes deployment for inactive instances.
+The associated Service and (when the LLM gateway is enabled) the per-team LLM token Secret reference the deployment via `OwnerReferences`, so Kubernetes garbage collects them automatically — the cleaner does not need (or have) permission to delete those resources directly
 - Configurable inactivity duration via the `MAX_INACTIVE_DURATION` environment variable (e.g., "12h", "30m")
 - Provides detailed logging of cleanup operations including success/failure counts
 - Gracefully handles edge cases like missing annotations or parse errors